 Weathering Severe Weather

 It’s critical that you plan for how your business will deal with severe weather events.
-Disasters can damage physical property, isolate your employees, displace your customers, cause long-term power outages and otherwise make it difficult or impossible to continue business-as-usual.
-No wonder one in five businesses has experienced a loss or interruption due to a storm or other catastrophic event, according to The Hartford’s 2013 Small Business Success Study.
+Disasters can damage physical property, isolate your employees, displace your customers, cause long-term power outages, and otherwise make it difficult or impossible to continue business-as-usual.